MaSiRoProjectOSS/ServoWebController/README.md

 - Press the MAX button to set it to the same value as the limit(max).
 - Press the MIN button to set it to the same value as the limit(min).
 - Press the RESET button to set it to the same value as the zero-point.
 - Press the SAVE button to store the settings in a file.
-(Not yet implemented)
+- Press the FORGET button to delete a settings file.
 - Press the reattach button to reconnect with settings from ServoSetting.
 - Press the default button to load settings saved on the microcontroller.